Transit Mobile Application for Atlanta's MARTA

 The Value I Delivered

-I led the design of a unified platform that bridges the gap between MARTA’s infrastructure and the traveler’s actual needs.
+I led the design of a unified platform that bridges the gap between MARTA’s infrastructure and a traveler’s actual needs.

 3 apps → 1 unified platform → 89% heuristic score